What Do The Wealthy, The Sun, and Popular Kids Have in Common?

 In a first-principles way.

-Metaphysics is the branch of philosophy that deals with the underlying structure of reality: being, knowing, cause, identity, time, space.
+Metaphysics is the branch of philosophy concerned with the underlying structure of reality: being, knowing, cause, identity, time, and space.

 It’s what you reach for when surface explanations stop working.

-When “because people are greedy” or “that’s just how it is” no longer explains the pattern, metaphysics asks a more useful question:
+When “people are greedy” or “that’s just how it is” no longer explains the pattern, metaphysics asks a more useful question:

 What kind of system produces this outcome?